August40th/OoT-Tracker/readme.txt

 Medigoron
 List Gossip Stones (does not count available or opened gossip stones) Indoor ER
+OW mini maps

+Right click items to cycle in reverse

 Right click a colored box to mark it WOTH/POG (Triforce counter coming) Click the title of an area (e.g. "Kokiri Forest") to clear any available checks, if none are available all checks in the area are marked opened (barren/foolish)